Aliases for SARNP Gene

 Previous GeneCards Identifiers for SARNP Gene

 This gene encodes a protein that is upregulated in response to various cytokines.
 The encoded protein may play a role in cell cycle progression.
 A translocation between this gene and the myeloid/lymphoid leukemia gene, resulting in expression of a chimeric protein, has been associated with acute myelomonocytic leukemia.
 Pseudogenes exist on chromosomes 7 and 8.
 Alternatively spliced transcript variants have been described. [provided by RefSeq, Feb 2009]

 GeneCards Summary for SARNP Gene

 SARNP (SAP Domain Containing Ribonucleoprotein) is a Protein Coding gene.
-Diseases associated with SARNP include hepatocellular carcinoma and acute myelomonocytic leukemia.
-GO annotations related to this gene include RNA binding and nucleic acid binding.
+Diseases associated with SARNP include hepatocellular carcinoma.
+GO annotations related to this gene include nucleic acid binding and poly(A) RNA binding.